shopware/docs/guides/plugins/plugins/framework/flow/add-flow-builder-action.md

 ![Flow Builder trigger](../../../../../.gitbook/assets/flow-builder-triggers-list.png)

-Well done, you are successfully created your custom action in Backend in PHP.
+Well, you have successfully created your custom action in Backend in PHP.

 ## Add custom action in Administration